Automattic/jetpack/packages/constants/README.md

 $constant_value = Constants_Manager::get_constant( 'CONSTANT_NAME' );
 ```

-Set the value of a constant `CONSTANT_NAME` to a partcular value:
+Set the value of a constant `CONSTANT_NAME` to a particular value:

 ```php
 use Automattic\Jetpack\Constants\Manager as Constants_Manager;